wlans/MMM-Sensibo/README.md

 #### Example Screenshot

-_Include a screenshot here of both grid and list views if possible!_
+_Include a screenshot here of both grid and list views if possible, with dual temperature display._

 #### Contributing
 Feel free to submit pull requests for new features, bug fixes, or improvements to the UI.